 The Graduate School at UMBC will accept official WES ICAP Course-by-Course evaluations as fulfillment of the requirement for official transcripts in the admissions process.
 The WES evaluation is optional.
 The Graduate School needs to receive either an official WES evaluation or official transcripts.
 The WES ICAP Course-by-Course evaluation includes copies of the official transcripts and degree certificates that have been verified by WES, and it includes a course-by-course evaluation.
 The evaluation must be sent directly from WES to the UMBC Graduate School in order to be considered official.

 An English proficiency test is required for most international students.
+The Graduate School at UMBC accepts TOEFL, DuoLingo (most programs), IELTS, and Pearson PTEA.
 The Graduate School has a minimum TOEFL score of 80, but certain academic programs may require a higher score.
 MyBest scores and single date test scores for the TOEFL are both acceptable.
 We also now accept the TOEFL Essentials test.
 The minimum score on the TOEFL Essentials test is 8.5.
 Our ETS institution code is 5835.

 DuoLingo scores are accepted by most graduate programs of the Graduate School.
 Minimum scores vary depending on program requirements.
 The minimum score required by the Graduate School is 115.
 Please consult the program pages of the program to which you are applying for the specific score required.

 The IELTS minimum is a total score of 6.5 for students wishing to study at UMBC.
 A minimum score of 53 is required on the PTE Academic test.
 Some programs require higher scores.
 Please refer to our available Programs & Degrees for specific admission requirements.